-Your system supports six 3.5 inch drive bays without the flex bay.

-All chassis support hot-swappable SAS and SATA hard drives.
+Your system supports up to six 3.5-inch hot-swappable SAS and SATA hard drives.

-All drives are installed at the front of the system and connect to the system board through the SAS backplane.
+The hard drives are installed at the front of the system and connect to the system board through the SAS backplane.
 Hard drives are supplied in special hot-swappable hard-drive carriers that fit in the hard-drive bays.